Is yours one of them?

 The perfect storm . . .

 Just as UK government coffers are approaching empty, Britain finds itself facing the imminent retirement of a whopping 17 million baby boomers!
 And there is an acute (and growing) shortage of nurses and hospital beds!
 Plus there is a 1.5 million shortfall in affordable/available housing units.
 Quite a nightmare combination in any economy - potentially lethal in today's crisis - but 'tis an ill wind that blows no good.
 This 'perfect storm' is forcing Britain's political policymakers to seek financial ease where they can find it.

 ...and a perfect shelter

 At least 40,000 additional people per year would likely emigrate if their pension were indexed, according to an independent third-party study commissioned by the International Consortium of British Pensioners (of which CABP is a founding member).
 And a 'blue chip' economic consultancy has confirmed that this would indeed create significant savings for the UK Government, savings far beyond the cost of global pension indexation.

-A bill is being debated in Parliament to introduce the "single-tier" pension on 6th April 2016.
-This applies to NEW pensioners only.
-A pensioner will receive £144 weekly at 2010/2013 rates.
+The state pension was drastically overhauled for those reaching pension age after 5th April 2016.
+The new full pension will be £168.60 weekly at 2019/2020 rates.
 Each person will need to qualify in their own right.
 There will not be a spousal benefit.
-A minimum of 7-10 years of National Insurance contributions will be required.
-(Timing not determined as yet.)
+A minimum of 10 years of National Insurance contributions will be required.
 Pension will be frozen but it is still worth claiming!